MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### 1.2 Suitable for workplace consumption

-Your app may work for team to drive collaboration and/or for individual users to improve their productivity.
+Your app can facilitate group collaboration, improve an individual's productivity, or both.

-Apps catering to team bonding and socializing needs of Microsoft Teams users may be published.
+Apps catering to team bonding and socializing needs of Teams users may be published.
 Such apps should not require intense time investment or perceptively impact productivity.
 These apps must be collaborative and designed for multiple participants.
 All content should be suitable for general workplace consumption.

 Apps must abide by all restrictions in [100.10 Inappropriate Content](https://docs.microsoft.com/legal/marketplace/certification-policies#10010-inappropriate-content) of the commercial marketplace certification policies.
 Content related to religion, politics, gambling, and prolonged entertainment is prohibited.